sidlauskasr/zabbix-nginx-ssl-discovery-and-monitoring/README.md

 note:

-depending on the mess you have on the webserver it could require ammending ssl_finder.sh "awk '{print $3}') to correctly catch ssl file locations.
+depending on the mess you have on the webserver it could require ammending ssl_finder.sh with find location and "awk '{print $3}') to correctly catch ssl file locations.